dsavaliya24/math-solver-code-challenge/README.md

    The app will be served at http://localhost:3000

-## Folder Structure

-├── src
-   |----app
-   |----lib
-   |----module
-         |----home
-                |----index.js
-                |----searchbar
-   |----shared
-         |----common
-         |----data
-            |----fruitlist.json
-   |----styles
-         |----mixins
-         |----_common.scss
-         |----_theme.scss
-         |----_variables.scss
-         |----index.scss
-├── public
-   |----assets
-        |----icons
-        |----logo
-├── package.json

 ## Technologies Used

 - React
 - HTML/SCSS

-## Libraries Used

-   - No Libraries Used
 ## Features

-1 - Search Fruit from list: Users can search for fruit based on fruit name.
+1. Search Fruit from list: Users can search for fruit based on fruit name.
-2 - Select Fruit from list: Users can select fruit from dropdown list.
+2. Select Fruit from list: Users can select fruit from dropdown list.
-3 - Outside Click: By clicking out side the dropdown & input auto close dropdown functionality.
+3. Outside Click: By clicking out side the dropdown & input auto close dropdown functionality.
-4 - Fruit List : For now we use json data of fruit list you can integrate your own API Data.
+4. Fruit List : For now we use json data of fruit list you can integrate your own API Data.

 ## Contributing

 Please follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature/your-feature.
+2. Create a new branch for your feature/your-feature.
-3.Make your changes.
+3. Make your changes.
-4.Commit and push your changes to your forked repository.
+4. Commit and push your changes to your forked repository.
-5.Submit a pull request.
+5. Submit a pull request.